FAQs on the Future of Water Services in Lower Hutt

 If charges for volumetric water use (how much you use) are introduced in future (via water meters), landlords will be able to require those costs to be met by tenants.

-Iwi have advised that a joint council-owned water organisation is their preferred option.
+The approach for the new organisation has been developed jointly by the five councils working in partnership with Iwi.
 The primary drivers for this are that water sources across Wellington are connected and for Māori are considered as one, from the water source of Te Awa Kairangi / Hutt River through to Te Whanganui-a-Tara / Wellington Harbour, Te Awarua-o-Porirua Harbour and the south coast.

 The water organisation will have a range of relationships with Iwi, which will be confirmed through foundational documents such as the constitution and shareholders’ agreement.
-The Board would also need to have suitable competencies and skills in relation to te ao Māori and the Treaty of Waitangi.

 While Wellington Water manages the day-to-day water supply on behalf of shareholding councils, Greater Wellington Regional Council (Greater Wellington) is still ultimately responsible for collecting, treating and distributing safe and healthy drinking water across the region.
 Greater Wellington owns the assets associated with supplying this water – that’s 187 km of distribution pipework, four treatment plants, 9km of tunnels, three water storage dams, 15 pump stations, 45km of roads and tracks, 2,688 raw water intakes and wells, 18 aquifer wells, plus all the catchment lands (land where water collects and drains into bodies of water like rivers).
 The water provided by Greater Wellington goes to reservoirs owned by each city.
 From there, the water moves from the reservoir to local homes and businesses through council-owned pipes.